paulhake/building_block_guardrails/PROJECT_SETUP.md

-# CLAUDE.md
+# PROJECT_SETUP.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides setup guidance and project information for working with this repository.

 ## Project Overview